Skip to content

 According to Brewers from Breweries big and small, the craft brew industry has exploded over the last 10 years.
 Due to this explosion in the industry, breweries have had to react and adjust accordingly.
 Dan from Odin brewery explained that when he started his brewery in 2009 they were the 118th craft brewery in Washington State–by late 2019 there were well over 500 breweries in operation.

-Although this means that there are more and more quality beer lovers around, it also means more competition for getting your beer into stores, restaurants and bars.
+This means more competition for getting your beer into stores, restaurants and bars.
 The old business model was to get the cheapest warehouse you could find with the highest ceilings for big tanks and pump out as much beer as you could.
 But over the last 5 years the breweries that have been the most successful are ones that really focused on having their own retail space, whether that’s just a tap room or a full service restaurant.
 Profit margins are much larger when you’re serving your beer at your own location because you don’t have to pay a distributor or for packaging.

 Additionally, breweries can avoid inefficiency by purchasing quality equipment at the get go.
-While, brewing equipment is very expensive, there are a lot of options out there.
+While brewing equipment is very expensive, there are a lot of options out there.
 Our takeaway?
 Talk to 3 or 4 other brewers that have experience working with the equipment or machine that you’re interested in to ensure that it’s going to work for you and your team.

 Breweries that do not plan for the future tend to run into expensive renovations or hindered work flows.
 Efficient brewery design is part of planning ahead.
 Consider building bigger than what you currently need from the start.
 Envisioning your business 5-7 years down the road will give you the flexibility for thoughtful and incremental growth in the future.